Elehuris Montero Player Props: Rockies vs. Dodgers

-Elehuris Montero -- 0-for-3 in his most recent game -- will be in action for the Colorado Rockies versus the Los Angeles Dodgers, with Michael Grove on the mound, on April 3 at 10:10 PM ET.
+On Tuesday, Elehuris Montero (on the back of going 0-for-3) and the Colorado Rockies face the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
+First pitch is at 10:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Padres.
+In his most recent game he had a hitless performance (0-for-3) against the Padres.

 Elehuris Montero Game Info & Props vs. the Dodgers